Business

 However, unfortunately, global supply chains today face a number of stressors that are putting these worldwide industries at risk.
 From weather-related disruptions to global conflicts in recent years, supply chains have been trying to bounce back from events.

 In turn, delays and disruptions are having a knock-on effect on everything from construction and healthcare through to business and retail.
-This is because a 10-day disruption in firm’s production leads to at least 300 days before its inventory is back to normal.
+This is because a 10-day disruption in a firm’s production leads to at least 300 days before its inventory is back to normal.

 Furthermore, small and medium-sized enterprises (SMEs) account for 90% of businesses worldwide, however their participation in international trade remains limited.
 This is because operating within global supply chains and navigating the complexities is a much higher bar for startups and SMEs.
 This means they lose out on trading opportunities, while also creating an unbalanced supply chain that is over-reliant on a small number of larger suppliers.